How Many Loonies Are in a Roll in 2023? 20, 25, or 30?

 Why Is Queen Elizabeth On The Loonie?

-The loonie (and all other Canadian coins, for that matter) all feature a pressed image of Queen Elizabeth II.
+The loonie (and all other coins, for that matter) all feature a pressed image of Queen Elizabeth II.
 Since the queen was 8 years old, her face has been imprinted on all Canadian coins.

 This is because England’s Queen Elizabeth II still remains the head of state in Canada.
 Despite Canada declaring independence in 1982, it’s still a part of the British Commonwealth.